devguo/csvutil/README.md

 # csvutil
-csvutil used for reader csv into slice of struct
+csvutil used for read csv into slice of struct